Love Island 2023: When is the Love Island final, who went out of Love Island, who has left Love Island

 Which Love Island contestants are left in the villa

-The couples currently still in the villa are: Will Young and Jessie Wynters, Casey O’Gorman and Rosie Seabrook, Kai Fagan and Sanam Harrinanan, Ron Hall and Lana Jenkins, Tayna Menhenga and Shaq Muhammad, Claudia Fogarty and Keanan Brand.
+The couples currently still in the villa are: Will Young and Jessie Wynters, Casey O’Gorman and Rosie Seabrook, Kai Fagan and Sanam Harrinanan, Ron Hall and Lana Jenkins, Tayna Menhenga and Shaq Muhammad.